ZigZagJoe/Color30HR-ROM/Readme.md

 # Files in this repo

 ## C30HR ROM v2.0 (original)/
 Code from C30HR ROM v2.0 original.sit for viewing only.
 Does not include build utilities, files with resource fork, and line endings have been changed to Windows.
+Only suitable for Ref F cards with GAM chips.

 ## C30HR ROM v2.0 (maverick)/
 Code from C30HR ROM v2.0 Maverick.sit for viewing only.
 Includes build utilities source.
 Does include not files with resource fork only, and line endings have been changed to Windows.